STAMP-project/camp/README.md

                 placement: "USER jenkins"
                 replacement: ""
 ```
-The realization model containes definition of two variables, and operations which the tool needs to execute to materialize the variables.
+The realization model contains definition of two variables, and operations which the tool needs to execute to materialize the variables.
 For example:
 1. ```variable2``` is a name of the variable with only one possible value, i.e. ```value1```.
-2. ```operations``` containes a list of operations to execute, i.e. one operation with name ```substitution1```.
+2. ```operations``` contains a list of operations to execute, i.e. one operation with name ```substitution1```.
-3. ```substitution1``` - a regexp operation which substitutetes the placement "USER jenkins" with an empty string in the file "images/Dockerfile"
+3. ```substitution1``` - a regexp operation which substitutes the placement "USER jenkins" with an empty string in the file "images/Dockerfile"
 4. ```filename``` is a path to the file which is relative to a product directory